Local government rates raised on property are the primary way in which local councils in Australia collect revenue for community services.

 Better, well-maintained buildings

-Key point: CIV rating provides a financial disincentive to renovate and invest in properties, while SVR maintains the freedom of homeowners to renovate without penalty
+Key point: CIV rating provides a financial disincentive to renovate and invest in properties, while SV maintains the freedom of homeowners to renovate without penalty

 When property owners invest their own money into their buildings, improved values increase, so their rates increase under CIV.
 This is an obvious financial disincentive to keep homes and buildings well-maintained and up-to-date – the property owner is better off letting buildings deteriorate, as their rates would then be lower.
 As a result, amenity is reduced and neighbouring land values can fall.

-Key point: SVR results in greater take-up of renewable energy and household energy storage than CIV rating
+Key point: SV results in greater take-up of renewable energy and household energy storage than CIV rating

 A house with solar panels is worth more than one without, and hence will attract higher rates under CIV.
 Site value rating, unlike CIV, will not increase taxes on building owners who have solar panels on their property, hence it will encourage take up of green energy, lowering carbon footprints and loads on the power grid.
 Household energy storage devices, which promote energy resilience and complement renewable energy installations, also increase the value of improvements, so are discouraged under CIV.